hvianna/audioMotion.js/README.md

 (1973) The Dark Side of the Moon\03 Time.flac
 ```

-Note that you can use both Windows-style backslashes `\` and Linux-style forward slashes `/` in your pathnames.
+Note that you can use either Windows-style backslashes `\` or Linux-style forward slashes `/` in your pathnames.
 See the provided playlist files inside the `demo` folder for more examples.

 As for the audio files themselves, audioMotion.js should be able to play most mainstream formats, like mp3, ogg, m4a and flac, but codec support may vary, depending on your web browser and operating system.

 ## Configuration options

-Below is a brief description of the configuration options.
+Below you'll find a brief description of the configuration options.
 Your preferences will be saved in browser cookies and restored the next time you open audioMotion.

 ![config-bar](img/configuration-bar.png "Analyzer configuration options")